Client: Hubitat, via MarketSavvy

 Hubitat came to Fossum Creative with a special request for the launch of their new smart home automation hub, Hubitat Elevation.
 As a small-sized startup consisting mostly of engineers, the company had their technical how-to videos covered on their side.
 What they wanted from us was to tell the emotional story of Hubitat Elevation - how does this product make lives better and why should people choose this new automation hub over existing ones?
 They needed something that would pulls some heartstrings and speak equally to their target audience of middle-aged family men who were early tech adopters and already familiar with the benefits of home automation, as well as to their wives, whose approval is often required for this sort of thing.

-We explored several concepts with the client, who fortunately green lit our favorite one.
+We explored several concepts with the key client contact, Theresa Marcroft of MarketSavvy (www.market-savvy.com) who also served as the strategic content/technical advisor on set.
+Fortunately, she green lit our favorite approach.
 It tells the story of a father and son who decide to surprise their wife/mother by installing Hubitat Elevation and a variety of smart devices throughout the house while she is away for the day at an important meeting.
 The interaction between the father and son allowed us to casually mention all the key marketing points the client wanted to cover in the spot.
 The family dynamic at play throughout the video aimed to resonate emotionally with the desired target audience and pull on the heartstrings in ways that the company's existing instructional videos simply could not.
 And the story itself had enough of a dramatic arc that viewers would want to watch it through to the end to see the reaction of the wife and whether the project is finished in time.